drashland/website-v2/docs/rhum/v2.x/1_getting_started/1_introduction.md

 ## Features

+- Zero third-party dependencies outside of Deno Standard Modules
 - Lightweight
-- Zero 3rd party dependencies
 - Simple and easy to use
 - Mock support
 - Stub support